 This grant is for researchers to learn techniques, use facilities or access data not available to them in the UK.

-Our nutrition committee awards it for research in human nutrition and crop science.
+Our Nutrition Committee awards it for research in human and animal nutrition and crop science.

 Who is eligible?

-The award is open to members of academic and research staff (including postdoctoral staff) of UK universities, research institutes and other organisations.
-Although there is no restriction on the rank or salary band of applicants, the committee will give priority to those at the early stages of their career.
+The award is open to members of academic and research staff who hold a full-time position at a UK university or research institution.
+Although there is no restriction on the rank or salary band of applicants, the Committee will give priority to those in the early stages of their career.

 What the award can cover

-The costs of transport to the overseas laboratory, and reasonable accommodation and subsistence costs while there.
-Also laboratory consumables and fixed charges for use of equipment or access to data.
-A contribution to childcare costs (if needed), either in the UK or at the host institution, can be considered.
-The maximum sum for any individual application will be £10,000; up to four awards are available every year.
+The award can be used to cover the costs of transport to the overseas laboratory and for reasonable accommodation and subsistence costs whilst there.
+Laboratory consumables can be claimed together with any fixed charges for use of equipment or access to data.
+A contribution to the costs of childcare (if needed) either in the UK or at the location of the host institution will be considered.
+The maximum sum for any individual application is £10,000 and up to two grants will be awarded in 2022.

-We do not contribute to the applicant’s salary or pay a bench fee to the host institution, except in exceptional circumstances.
+No contribution will be made to the applicant’s salary and nor will a bench fee to the host institution be paid except in exceptional circumstances.

 How to apply